Xirobod/segurachain/README.md

 Everything has been developed in C#, and support Net5, a downgrade to NetFramework 4.8 is available.
 Other technical informations available on the whitepaper:
 <h5>ECDSA with SHA3-512, Curve: SECT571R1</h5>

-<h5>Visual Studio 2019 16.9 is required.</h5>

-<h5>Libraries:</h5>

--> LZ4Net.

--> Newtonsoft.Json.

--> Open.NAT.

--> Portable.BouncyCastle.

--> ZXing.net (Desktop wallet only).

-More upgrades of the project will coming soon, the complete version should be done the 1st July.

-Every devs and potential users can send me their returns about the project, potential fix, issues and more.

-If you want to contact me, reach the official discord of Xiropht and send me a pm: https://discord.gg/cmRN2xD

-<h4>If you want to donate to the project here is my BTC Address: 39mUsJFhjU6GDrchCkQ4iJsmdvD8S2jpzU</h4>
-Thank you for your help.

 <h3>To do list:</h3>